Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/03_Lidar_Integration/03b_Data_Acquisition_and_Processing_Pipeline.md

 ### 3.2.4 Data Persistence

 To ensure system performance and create a persistent record for each project, the processed plan data is stored in a database.
-This strategy avoids the need for repeated, costly API calls to MagicPlan for every user session.
+This strategy avoids the need for repeated, costly, and time-consuming API calls to MagicPlan for every user session.
 Before persistence, the data is organized into a standardized structure, conceptually known as `CleanedPlanData`, which ensures that all information is consistent and easily accessible.

 This data model is composed of the following nested entities: